pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Configuration_Environments.md

 The default storage directory for Symfony Config files is `/var/config/...`.

-Available environment variables for write targets and directory for Symfony Config files are:
+Available options for write targets and directory for Symfony Config files are:
 ```yaml
 pimcore:
     storage: